woc-hack/kjd/VCAnalyzer/README.md

 ## Architecture

 VCAnalyzer is layered on top the of the World of Code infrastructure.
-World of Code contains a nearly complete collection of open source software.
-It includes software from many git repository hosting platforms such as github, gitlab, and bitbucket.
+World of Code contains a nearly complete collection of open source software, and it includes software from many git repository hosting platforms such as github, gitlab, and bitbucket.
 VCAnalyzer also utilizes the APIs from those hosting platforms to get the most up-to-date versions of files.